bschoun/openWakeWord-godot/README.md

 This is a Godot Android plugin for [OpenWakeWord](https://github.com/dscripka/openWakeWord).
 It is essentially the [OpenWakeWord for Android](https://github.com/hasanatlodhi/OpenwakewordforAndroid/tree/main) project modified to be a Godot package.

-This package is currently configured to recognize the wake word "Galaxy" for my own personal project.
-You will need to train your own model and re-build the package to recognize a different wake word.
+This package is currently configured to recognize the wake words "Galaxy", "Sit", "Up" and "Down" for my own personal project.
+You will need to train your own model and re-build the package to recognize different wake words.

 Tested in Godot 4.3, on an Android phone and with a Meta Quest 3 headset!